 US citizens may enter Belgium for up to 90 days for tourist purposes without a visa.
 Your passport should be valid for at least 3 months beyond the period of stay.

-There are 6 mobile network operators and also quite a number of internet service providers in Belgium.
+There are over 0 mobile network operators and about 0 internet service providers in Belgium.
 You can checkout the

 and also details about each of them.